-As Gator Bowl preparations are put on hold for the next few days, let's take a step back and look at some of the most memorable Christmas classics known to man.
-Who doesn't love turning the tube on and seeing a movie that takes you back to simpler times?
+As Liberty Bowl preparations are put on hold for the next few days, let's take a step back and look at some of the most memorable Christmas classics known to man.
+Who doesn't love turning on the tube and seeing a movie that takes you back to simpler times?
 Consider this our FWtCT Christmas gift to you.

 25. A Charlie Brown Christmas: Charlie, Lucy, Linus, Sally, and of course Snoopy keep this television classic a favorite for us; the music alone is identifiable for most.
 This 25-minute story by Charles M. Schulz was broadcasted on CBS from 1965-2000.
 ABC, who shows it today, picked it up in 2001.